Citizenship.EU | Ancestry Dual Citizenship 2025

 The Italian government has allowed dual citizenship since August 15, 1992, meaning if you meet the proper requirements, you would be able to live, work, and study in any of the 28 countries throughout the European Union with no restrictions.

-There are currently two ways to apply for Italian citizenship using your family lineage.
+There is currently one way to apply for Italian citizenship using your family lineage.

 If you know that you have an ancestor from Italy, we would be happy to discuss whether you can apply for citizenship.
 Below you will find a brief summary of what is required in order to apply.